Our Culture

 The Home Bias Dilemma

-Additionally, many U.S. investors exhibit what behavioral economists call home bias, believing that the safest and best businesses are right outside their doorstep.
-However, the United States does not have a monopoly on growth and innovation.
+It’s clear to us that the United States doesn’t have a monopoly on growth and innovation.
+However, many U.S. investors exhibit what behavioral economists call home bias, believing that the safest and best businesses are right outside their doorstep.

 The Allocators’ Solution: Active, Concentrated, Growth-Oriented Portfolios

-To us, the solution is clear: apply deep domain experience to seek the on-U.S. businesses with the potential to enhance returns and reduce risk.
+To us, the solution is clear: apply deep domain experience to seek the non-U.S. businesses with the potential to deliver sustainable, above-average earnings growth across economic cycles.
+By seeking the crème de la crème in international markets, investors have the potential to enhance returns while reducing risk in their diversified portfolios.

 We offer a range of global and non-U.S. growth equity solutions to fit your asset allocation needs underpinned by our concentrated long-term business owner’s philosophy and approach.